Back to All Events

 Traditional Skills as Work

-With Terry McInerney, Holly Loftus and Mary Reynolds
+With Sam Gleeson, Terry McInerney, Holly Loftus and Mary Reynolds

 What does it mean to build a working life around traditional skills today?
 This conversation looks at the realities of long learning, slow making, seasonal rhythms, and the balancing act between time, income and care for materials and practice.
 It will explore how people come into these skills, how they learn by working alongside others, how they teach and demonstrate, how value is understood, and how a practice can be sustained over a lifetime without losing depth, integrity or connection to tradition.